nagasudhirpulla/taming_python/blog/skills/flask_wtforms.md

 ![wtforms_example_form image](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/wtforms_example_form.PNG)

 ## The Form object
-* The labels, data types, names etc of all the form fields can be defined as a
+* The labels, data types, names etc of all the form fields can be defined as an object of the `Form` class of the wtforms library
+*

 ## Basic Form example with front-end validation
 * The below `server.py` is a simple flask server